rapodaca/dialect/src/manuscript.md

 A Dialect molecule consists of a graph with zero or more nodes and zero or more edges.
 The "empty molecule", devoid of atoms and bonds, is allowed.
 Dialect imposes no upper bound on the number of atoms or bonds.
 However, practical limitations related to memory, storage, and CPU time will likely limit the size of molecules in practice.

-The edges of a molecular graph are defined as a set of unordered pairs of non-identical nodes.
-This definition has three important consequences.
+The edges of a Dialect molecular graph are defined as a set of unordered pairs of non-identical nodes.
+The practical consequences of this are threefold.
 First, *loops* are not allowed.
 A loop is an edge joining a node to itself.
-Second, *parallel edges* are disallowed.
+Second, edges are *undirected*.
+An undirected edge is equivalent to another edge whose terminals are swapped.
+An undirected edge between nodes A and B is therefore identical to an undirected edge between nodes B and A. Third, *parallel edges* are disallowed.
 Edges are said to be parallel if they connect the same two nodes.
-Third, edges are *undirected*.
-An undirected edge ascribes no meaning to the order in which its two nodes are given.
-Thus, the undirected edge between nodes A and B is identical to to the undirected edge between nodes B and A.

 A molecular graph contains one or more *connected components*.
 A connected component is a graph in which any two vertices are connected to each other by at least one path.
 Dialect places no restriction on the number of connected components, although practical limitations are likely to impose one.